GrantMeStrength/RC-Docs/docs/index.md

 ![](RC2014-logo.jpg)

-The RC2014 is a series of kits and products based around the idea of building simple computers - the kind of computers than were state of the art in the early 1980s.
+The RC2014 is a series of kits and products based around the idea of building simple computers - the kind of computers that were state-of-the-art in the early 1980s.

 ![](board1.png)